 Q: Why did I receive two bills when visiting a doctor at University of Colorado Hospital or Children’s Hospital Colorado?

 A: It is common practice among hospitals and health systems to utilize a split billing procedure for visits, consultations and procedures.
 The bills are not for the same aspects of the visit, though they reflect the same date of service.
 CU Medicine bills for the provider you saw on the day of the visit.
 Our hospital partners bill for the use of the facility, nursing and administrative staff, and any equipment/supplies used during the visit.
+Click here for more information on CU Medicine and our affiliate clinical partners.

 Q: Is my health insurance plan accepted at CU Medicine?